davidroberson/gatk-sv/website/docs/advanced/build_ref_panel.md

 ## Overview

 The [single-sample mode](/docs/gs/calling_modes#single-sample-mode) requires a reference panel of samples.
-We recommend these samples be chosen using the same criteria as [joint calling batching](/docs/modules/eqc#batching), i.e. even sex balance and similar depth, WGD score, insert size, aligner, etc.
+GATK-SV provides a default reference panel described [here](/docs/execution/single#reference-panel).
+However, users may wish to generate new reference panels.
+The panel samples should be chosen using the same criteria as [joint calling batching](/docs/modules/eqc#batching), i.e. even sex balance and similar depth, WGD score, insert size, aligner, etc. with respect to each other and with respect to all samples that will be called in single-sample mode.

 ## With Terra

 ### Run joint calling

-To build a new reference panel, first run the samples through the [joint calling Terra workspace](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/GATK-Structural-Variants-Joint-Calling).
-All numbered workflows should be run.
-Optional workflows without numbers are not needed.
+First run the new reference panel samples through the [joint calling Terra workspace](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/GATK-Structural-Variants-Joint-Calling).
+All numbered workflows must be run.
+Refer to the [joint calling documentation](/docs/execution/joint) for further instructions.
+Optional workflows without numbers do not need to be run.

 :::important
-All workflows should be run with default configurations, as certain fields need to be populated in the workspace attributes and data table.
+The default configurations should be used for all workflows.
+The following steps assume that specific output fields are populated in the workspace data table and that workspace attributes are set according to the default configuration.
 :::

 ### Run notebook

-The joint calling workspace contains a Jupyter notebook, `CreateReferencePanel.ipynb`, that should next be run to generate resources required for building inputs for single-sample calling.
+The joint calling workspace contains a Jupyter notebook, `CreateReferencePanel.ipynb`, that should next be run to generate json-encoded resources that are required for building inputs for single-sample calling.
 Navigate to this notebook in the `Analyses` section of the joint calling workspace and follow the instructions.

 ### Clone single-sample Terra workspace and check version

 Before continuing, you must determine which version of the single-sample pipeline you will be running.
-To do that, first create a clone of the [single-sample Terra workspace](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/GATK-Structural-Variants-Single-Sample).
+To do that, create a clone of the [single-sample Terra workspace](https://app.terra.bio/#workspaces/broad-firecloud-dsde-methods/GATK-Structural-Variants-Single-Sample).

 Next, inspect the box containing `gatk-sv-single-sample` to find the current version after the `V`.
 For example:

 ```
 gatk-sv-single-sample